openchargemap/ocm-docs/Model/WIP/site.md

 **OCM Site Data Model**
-# Note: this document contains propsed future data model changes not currently implemented.
+# Note: this document contains proposed future data model changes not currently implemented.

 ## 1. Summary

-The Site model defines a group of one or more EVSE (Electric Vehilce Supply Equipment) present in a geographic location.
+The Site model defines a group of one or more EVSE (Electric Vehicle Supply Equipment) present in a geographic location.

 The purpose of this information is to:
 - Provide electric vehicle drivers with information to plan their immediate and future journeys.